Religion in Macau: Catholicism

 According to government statistics, Catholics in Macau, in 2005, numbered about 27,000 (about 5.6% of the total population) and most of them were members of the Chinese community, with some Portuguese, people of the Eurasian community with Portuguese descent and thousands of other foreigners, including many Filipinos.
 There has been a progressive decline in the use of the Portuguese language in the liturgy and increasingly, Mass and other sacraments are celebrated in other languages.
 For example, as of 2019, Mass is celebrated 30 times every Sunday in Macau: 16 times in Cantonese, 7 times in English, 4 times in Portuguese, 2 times in Mandarin and 1 time in Vietnamese.
 Recent government surveys have indicated that Catholicism is declining among Macau's population.

 Although the Catholic Church is not the predominant religion in Macau, it continues to influence and engage in areas such as social work and education.
 The Diocese of Macau has six parishes and 24 social institutions, made up of eight daycare centres, six nursing homes for the elderly, five rehabilitation centres for the mentally and physically disabled and five children's homes.
 In the field of education, in the 2004/2005 school year, the Catholic Church taught in 31 schools, to over 36,000 students and over the years, a large number of influential non-Christians have received a Christian education.
 In addition, there is a Portuguese Catholic university, an educational institution of higher education known as the Inter-University Institute of Macau.

-Among the important annual events are the Good Friday procession and the Feast of Our Lady of Fatima procession.
+Among the important annual events are Procession of the Bom Jesus dos Passos in Macau, the Good Friday procession and the Feast of Our Lady of Fatima procession.